Blue Movie: Controversy and arrests in Greenwich Village

 On July 31, 1969, the staff of the New Andy Warhol Garrick Theatre in Greenwich Village were arrested, and the film confiscated.
 In September 1969, a criminal court ruled that the film is "hardcore pornography" and the theater manager was fined $250.
 Afterwards, the manager said, "I don't think anyone was harmed by this movie ...
 I saw other pictures around town and this was a kiddie matinee compared to them."
 In reaction to the controversy, Warhol stated, "What's pornography anyway? ...The muscle magazines are called pornography, but they're really not.
 They teach you how to have good bodies ...
 Blue Movie was real.
 But it wasn't done as pornography—it was done as an exercise, an experiment.
 But I really do think movies should arouse you, should get you excited about people, should be prurient."

-Aftermath
+Legacy

 In 1970, Warhol published Blue Movie in book form, with film dialogue and explicit stills, through Grove Press.